Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Final algorithm

 \section{Final algorithm}

-The overall LM workflow is presented schematically in Fig.~\ref{fig:flowchart_LM}, considering adaptive weighting in the formulation of the optimization problem, with an initial factor $\xi=1$ to attribute equal weights to the continuity and proximity objectives.
-When solving each optimization problem, the LM algorithm is stopped once \textit{(i)} the relative variation of $\norm{\mathbf{F}}$ between successive iterations is within a predefined value, dependent on the application, \textit{(ii)} the number of iterations exceeds an established maximum, or \textit{(iii)} the absolute value of $\norm{\mathbf{F}}$ falls within a desired threshold, $\sigma$, in which case a final solution has been reached.
-If adaptive weighting is employed, verifying conditions \textit{(i)} or \textit{(ii)} means that solving a new problem with recalculated weight $\xi$ is necessary to achieve a solution that brings $\norm{\mathbf{F}}$ below $\sigma$.
-If this is not possible after solving $l\geq l_\text{max}$ optimization problems, then the algorithm is assumed to have stalled at a local minimum that does not bring the continuity residual to a sufficiently satisfactory value.
-This may occur due to an insufficient number of iterations, inadequate definition of $\mathbf{Q}$, or a poor initial guess, which may be a user fault or indicative of a transition-challenging region.
-In case conditions \textit{(i)} or \textit{(ii)} are verified and no adaptive weighting is being considered, the same conclusion may be drawn.
+The overall LM workflow is presented schematically in Fig.~\ref{fig:flowchart_LM}, considering the possibility of employing adaptive weighting in the formulation of the optimization problem --- which may be discarded by setting $l_\text{max}=1$.
+An initial factor $\xi=1$ is selected, in order to attribute equal weights to the continuity and proximity objectives.
+As previously detailed in Algorithm~\ref{alg:LM}, the LM scheme used to solve each optimization problem is stopped once the maximum number of iterations has been reached or $\norm{\mathbf{F}}$ falls within a desired threshold, $\sigma$, in which case a final converged solution has been achieved.
+In practice, however, it may also be necessary to terminate execution if the relative variation of $\norm{\mathbf{F}}$ between successive iterations is small, since this points towards stalling at a local minimum.
+This is especially relevant if adaptive weighting is being employed, as it suggests that $\xi$ may need to be adjusted to potentially achieve a solution that brings $\norm{\mathbf{F}}$ below $\sigma$.
+If this is not possible after solving $l\geq l_\text{max}$ optimization problems, then the local minimum is assumed to be persistent and the algorithm is deemed unable to bring the continuity residual to a sufficiently satisfactory value.
+This may occur due to an insufficient number of iterations, inadequate definition of $\mathbf{Q}$ or the thresholds for the stopping criteria, or a poor initial guess --- the latter of which may be indicative of a transition-challenging region.

 The process of constructing an initial guess from a CR3BP solution is presented in Fig.~\ref{fig:flowchart_init}, and is irrespective of the transition algorithm employed.
 This procedure follows the adjustment of the epochs of each patch point according to the exposition detailed in Section~\ref{subsec:isochronous_correspondence} and the transformation of the spacecraft states described in Section~\ref{subsec:coord_transf}, once a simulation start epoch has been selected.
 Although the epochs of the patch points, $\tau_i$, and time intervals, $T_i$, are not part of the design vector under the fixed-time formulation pursued in this work, they are evidently necessary for the propagation of the dynamics along each trajectory segment.